Who Is Bernie Sanders?

 In July 2016, on the eve of the Democratic National Convention in Philadelphia, Wikileaks published over 19,000 DNC emails that revealed how officials seemingly favored Clinton over Sanders and sought to undermine his campaign; in one email exchange, DNC staffers discussed how they could question Sanders' "faith to weaken him in the eyes of Southern voters."

-As a result of the leak, Wasserman Schultz announced she would not be speaking at the convention and would step down as DNC chair.
+As a result of the leak, Wasserman Schultz announced she would step down as DNC chair.
 Meanwhile, U.S. intelligence agencies launched investigations to determine whether the information was made available from the work of Russian hackers.

 Despite the leak, Sanders urged voters and the nearly 1900 delegates supporting him at the DNC to vote for Clinton over Trump.
-Some of Sanders' progressive base criticized him for his continued support of Clinton.
+Many in Sanders' progressive base criticized him for his continued support of Clinton.

-After Donald Trump's stunning 2016 Election Day win over Hillary Clinton, Sanders vowed he would continue to stand up to the new president when necessary.
+After Trump's stunning 2016 Election Day win over Clinton, Sanders vowed he would continue to stand up to the new president when necessary.

 One year later, news outlets floated the idea that Sanders was positioning himself for another run in 2020.
 Among the evidence cited, it was noted he was developing a series of foreign policy speeches with Bill Clinton's former defense secretary, and had the position of "outreach chairman" created for him by Senate Minority Leader Chuck Schumer, a role he was using to establish relationships with entrenched Democratic Party bigwigs.